jointogetherhq/jointogether.online/index-update.markdown

 <!-- CRM/process integration is another key thing to sell/convince on -->
-## Seamless integration with your CRM and processes
+## Works in harmony with your CRM and processes

 Your membership database is the backbone of your union’s organising and servicing.
-That’s why we built the **Join** platform to **seamlessly integrate with your existing CRM**, so you can keep your current processes and data management policies intact.
-Whether you use **Salesforce**, **Dynamics 365**, **APT Stratum**, **iMIS**, or another system, **Join** will work in sync with it to ensure accurate data capture and smooth processing of applications.
+That’s why the **Join** platform integrates seamlessly with your existing CRM, keeping your processes intact.

-And if you ever switch CRMs, there’s no need for a costly, complex rebuild.
-The **Join** platform moves with you, keeping your data flowing smoothly, without the risk or hassle of starting over.
+-	🔄 **Works with your current system** — integrates with Salesforce, Dynamics 365, APT Stratum, iMIS, and more
+-	⚡ **Real-time data syncing** — ensuring accurate records and smooth processing of applications
+-	🔗 **Future-proof flexibility** — if you switch CRMs, Join moves with you, no costly rebuilds needed

 <!-- Social proof from a union that has gone through a CRM migration, again to be signed-off -->
 <figure class="quote">